Clastify logo

 This is homolytic fission of the chlorine molecule, caused by UV light or heat.

-Propagation is a chain step where a radical reacts with a non-radical molecule to make a new radical.
-The key idea is that radicals are regenerated, so the chain keeps going.
+Propagation is a chain step in which a radical reacts with a non-radical molecule to form a new radical.
+Radicals are regenerated, so the chain keeps going.

 First propagation step:

-The chlorine radical removes a hydrogen atom from methane.
-This forms hydrogen chloride and a methyl radical.
+The chlorine radical removes a hydrogen atom from methane, forming hydrogen chloride and a methyl radical.

 Second propagation step:

-The methyl radical reacts with chlorine to form chloromethane and regenerate a chlorine radical.
+The methyl radical reacts with chlorine to form chloromethane, while a chlorine radical is regenerated.
 That chlorine radical can then repeat the first propagation step.

 Image

-For a general alkane, R–H, and a halogen, X₂, the propagation pattern is:
+For a general alkane, RHR-H, and a halogen, X2X_2, the propagation pattern is:

 Here R represents an alkyl group and X represents a halogen atom, usually chlorine or bromine in this syllabus context.